Techsola/InstantReplay/Readme.md

 Whenever you want a GIF of the last ten seconds of the app’s user interface, call `InstantReplayCamera.SaveGif();` to obtain a byte array containing an animated GIF.
 (Or `null`, if there are currently no frames to save.)
 A good place to do this is in your app’s top-level unhandled exception reporter so that you get a recording of the UI along with the exception information.

-TODO: Recommend the use of `Task.Run` when on a UI thread due to the CPU-blocking work it takes to encode a GIF.
+ℹ Consider calling `InstantReplayCamera.SaveGif` on a non-UI thread using `Task.Run` due to the CPU-blocking work it takes to encode a GIF.
+This way the user interface doesn't pause for even a split second.

 ## Debugging into Techsola.InstantReplay source